Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-Article 49 of the Information Code grants every journalist free access to sources of information, with exceptions for information pertaining to the internal or external security of the state, military secrets, strategic economic interests, ongoing investigations or legal proceedings, and anything that threatens the dignity and privacy of Burkinabés.
-In practice, officials use these exceptions frequently, and accessing government information remains difficult.
+Article 49 of the Information Code grants every journalist free access to sources of information, with exceptions pertaining to the internal or external security of the state, military secrets, strategic economic interests, ongoing investigations or legal proceedings, and anything deemed to undermine the dignity and privacy of Burkinabés.
+In practice, officials use these exceptions frequently, and the lack of a formal access to information regime makes obtaining government information difficult.

 Although private print media are growing, including through the emergence of news magazines, the ownership of print outlets still lacks transparency.
 The Burkinabé print sector’s struggles with interrupted production, low literacy rates, and generally poor economic conditions make the broadcast media the preferred choice for news and entertainment.
 Whereas there are five national daily newspapers, more than 200 radio and television stations operate in the country.
-Radiodiffusion Télévision du Burkina (RTB) was established as the national broadcaster in 1963 and remained the only television channel for many years, but a handful of private television stations now compete with RTB.
+RTB was established as the national broadcaster in 1963, and operated the only television channel for many years, but a handful of private television stations now compete with RTB.
 Radio is still the most popular medium and source of information.
 Community radio stations are prevalent throughout the country and play a significant role in local development and community building.
-Programming in local languages such as Mòoré, Mandinka, and Bambara that addresses issues of gender equality, reproductive health, and domestic violence has contributed to diversity of content.
+Programming in local languages such as Mòoré, Mandinka, and Bambara that address issues of gender equality, reproductive health, and domestic violence has contributed to diversity of content.
 Foreign radio stations are able to broadcast freely.
-While the CSC has approved a growing number of private radio stations, newspapers, and television channels, as well as requests for radio frequency spectrum, critics argue that it should focus additional efforts on addressing the economic sustainability of media outlets.
-Throughout all forms of media, low levels of training and expertise, as well as low salaries, affect the integrity of journalism as a profession.
-The issue of insufficient infrastructure also affects internet access, which stood at just 4.4 percent of the population in 2013.
+Insufficient infrastructure and cost has limited internet access, which stood at just 9.4 percent of the population in 2014.